tobek/headsoak/notes.md

 - adding/removing tags changes "modified" timestamp on nut. what should default be?
 - show delete X for each tag in nut
 - default nut and tag sort preferences
+- option to have sticky/fixed search bar header

 ## shortcuts